AdduDixit/My-Data-Analysis-projects/README.md

-"# My-Data-Analysis-projects"
+"# My-Data-Analysis-projects" \n

-"My first time using Git as well as GitHub"
+"My first time using Git as well as GitHub" \n

 Ignore the graph with hue = 'Location'.
 That was bs